East Boston Injury Lawyer

 Victims and their families should be compensated by those responsible, whether that is a negligent nursing home, a careless property owner, a manufacturer of defective products or medical devices, or a careless driver.
 An attorney can help those who have been hurt to understand their rights and pursue their damage claims.

-Schedule your free consultation with an East Boston personal injury lawyer at the Law Offices of Jeffrey S. Glassman.
+Schedule your free consultation with an East Boston personal injury lawyer at Jeffrey Glassman Injury Lawyers.
 Call (617) 777-7777 or contact us online.